mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 nothing # hide
 ```

 This example presents the same power system as before.
-In the previous example, we used an ordered set of increasing integers for labels, in line with JuliaGrid's automatic labeling behavior when the label keyword is omitted.
+In the previous example, we used an ordered set of increasing integers for labels, in line with automatic labeling behavior when the `label` keyword is omitted.

 ---